PabloSanchi/LiquidGalaxyVisualization/README.md

 <!-- If you experience any problems, check the installation logs for any possible errors in the logs folder, there will be a file with the date of installation as it's name. -->

-If you are experiencing some errors while executing the `open-chess.sh` script, kill it and re-start it.
+If you are experiencing some errors while executing the `open.py` script, kill it and re-start it.
 - Stop the server
 - `bash kill-chess.sh`
 - `python3 open.py NUMSCREEN`